kaunkrishna/dotfiles/README.md

 * **Apple Emoji** → Emojis *(You can substitute this with any emoji font)*

 # Install core fonts
-sudo pacman -S --needed ttf-jetbrains-mono-nerd ttf-adwaita-sans
+`sudo pacman -S --needed ttf-jetbrains-mono-nerd ttf-adwaita-sans`

 # Install emojis from the AUR
-*Note: You will need an AUR helper like yay or paru.* yay -S ttf-apple-emoji
+`yay -S ttf-apple-emoji`

 ---

-## Get Started
+## Installation

-### Clone the Repository
+### 1. Clone the Repository
 git clone https://github.com/kaunkrishna/dotfiles
 cd dotfiles

+### 2. Backup Existing Configs
+Don't overwrite your current setup without a backup! mv ~/.config ~/.config-backup

+### 3. Apply the New Configs
+cp -r .config/* ~/.config/

+### 4. Restart Your Session
+Log out of Hyprland and log back in to apply all the changes and reload the daemons.

 ---